 - A front load washing machine is more efficient than a top load washing machine in drying cloths.
 So prefer buying a front load machine.

 - Clean the dryer filter after every load.
 It improves the efficiency of the dryer.

 Drying cloths on a cloth line is greener

 These days the whole world is talking about going green.
 People are trying to identify what is necessity and what is luxury and trying to cut down on some luxuries to go green.
 Cutting down on use of cloth dryers and using cloth line is identified as one such way of going green.
 Even in America people have started considering cloth dryers more as luxury than a necessity (source).

 These days a lot of luxury complexes coming up in metros and big cities.
 In many of these complexes people are asked not to dry their cloths outside on a cloth line just because it impacts the look of the complex.
 But there are multiple ways in which one can use effective air-drying of cloths.
 These days drying racks of various shapes and size are available in the market that not only look good but also provide a great way or air-drying cloths.
 Cloth lines are available that hang up on the ceiling and virtually hide all the hanging cloths from the view.
-More ideas on the same can be seen at this Tip the Planet article.
 Builders have started providing dry areas in apartment complexes, which people can utilize to dry their cloths.